omaraguero/news-app-android-kotlin/README.md

 # News App using Kotlin, for Android!
 Personal App to practice the next things:
-- Clean Architecture with MVVM and MVI
+- Clean Architecture with MVVM
 - JetPack Compose
 - Paging 3
 - Retrofit